 A Bluetooth tracker is a small gadget you can attach to your things to keep an eye on them.
-It uses Bluetooth Low Energy (also known as BLE or Bluetooth 4.0) to wirelessly connect to your mobile device and transmit data to that device through the connection.
+It uses Bluetooth Low Energy (also known as BLE or Bluetooth 4.0) to wirelessly connect to your mobile device and regularly transmit small amounts of data to that device through the connection.

-Each Bluetooth tracker has a unique signature that is only known to its owner once they connect the Bluetooth gadget to their user account on the accompanying mobile app.
+Each Bluetooth finder tag has a unique signature that is only known to its owner after they connect the Bluetooth gadget to their phone through an accompanying mobile app.

-This way, the tracker and the app can recognize each other, ensuring the tracker cannot be tracked by outsiders and its location is only known to the owner.
-The only exception to this rule is when the owner decides to share their tracker with another user within the app, giving them permission to track the finder from their account as well.
+The item finder and the app can then recognize each other, ensuring the tracker cannot be tracked by other people and its location is only known to the owner.
+The only exception to this rule is when the owner decides to share their key or wallet tracker with another user through the app, giving them permission to track the finder from their account as well.

 Because this connection is set up with Bluetooth Low Energy, both the device and the gadget use a truly negligible amount of power.

-The tracker can last anywhere upwards of 6 months and your phone can last all day without you having to worry it will run out of power.
-The tracker itself has a few basic components that you can find in any model Bluetooth tracker.
+The tracker can last anywhere between 1-2 years, depending on the model and the battery, and your phone can last all day without you having to worry it will run out of power.
+Both the key and wallet tracker have a few basic components that you can find in any model Bluetooth tracking tag.

-Every Bluetooth tracker has an internal power source (a battery), a chip and an antenna.
+Every Bluetooth tracking tag has an internal power source (a battery), a chip and an antenna

-Most commonly, the replaceable or non-replaceable battery used is the CR2025 or CR2032 coin-shaped one.
-Whether the battery is replaceable or not depends on the company that made the tracker and on the features that a particular model Bluetooth tracker offers.
-For example, water-resistant Bluetooth trackers, like the Chipolo Plus, don’t have a replaceable battery to ensure the tracker stays water-resistant.
+Most commonly, the replaceable or non-replaceable battery used is a coin-shaped battery.
+Whether the battery is replaceable or not depends on the company that made the smart finder tag and on the features that a particular model Bluetooth tracking tag offers.
+For example, water-resistant Bluetooth finders, like the Chipolo ONE, have a replaceable battery, but their insides are protected by a casing to ensure the tracker stays water-resistant.

-Each tracker has a tiny chip inside it and this is the brains of the operation.
-It’s the chip that makes the Bluetooth tracker ring, deals with location information and allows you to set up individual Bluetooth tracker features according to your preferences (like setting up different ringtones on the Chipolo Bluetooth finders).
+Each tracker has a tiny chip inside it, which is the brain of the operation.
+It’s the chip that makes the Bluetooth finder tag ring, deals with location information, and allows you to set up individual Bluetooth tracker features according to your preferences (like setting up different ringtones on the Chipolo Bluetooth finders).

-Chipolo Bluetooth trackers also have a backup chip, to help reset the main chip if it’s ever needed.
+Chipolo key and wallet trackers also have a backup chip, to help reset the main chip if it’s ever needed.
 Despite all the tasks that the chip performs, it’s still set up to use as little power as possible and make the tracker last longer on a single battery charge.

-What will I be using the tracker for?
+What will I be using the finder tag for?